lingaoliu105/lingaoliu105.github.io/_posts/2024-10-26-building-modular-plugins-in-go-a-step-by-step-guide.md

 Go modules provide versioned dependency management, enabling you to modularize and maintain plugin packages effectively.
 When building plugins, Go modules help ensure that both the core application and plugins share compatible versions of dependencies.
 This becomes essential when multiple plugins are developed independently but must work together within the same host application.

-Let’s see how to structure a system that uses Go modules for building and managing plugins.
+Let's see how to structure a system that uses Go modules for building and managing plugins.

 ## Step 1: Define a Common Interface